-EIGHTEENTH SUNDAY AFTER PENTECOST October 4, 2020

-Restore us, God Almighty; make your face shine on us, that we may be saved.
+EIGHTEENTH SUNDAY AFTER PENTECOST October 4, 2020 Call To Worship Restore us, God Almighty; make your face shine on us, that we may be saved.
 Awaken your might; come and save us.
 Watch over this vine, the root your right hand has planted, the son you have raised up for yourself.
 Awaken your might; come and save us.
 Let your hand rest on the man at your right hand, the son of man you have raised up for yourself.

-Awaken your might; come and save us.

-Beloved and sovereign God, through the life, death, and resurrection of your Son, Jesus Christ you proclaimed you loved for all creation.
+Awaken your might; come and save us. (adapted from Psalm 80) Prayer of the Day Beloved and sovereign God, through the life, death, and resurrection of your Son, Jesus Christ you proclaimed you loved for all creation.
 Open our heart, minds, and ears to your love and care for us.
 Saturate us with your mercy, kindness, and grace that our faith my grow, and your message extend to all the corners of the world both now and forever.
 Amen.